tjanczuk/edge/README.md

 }
 ```

 Similar type marshaling is applied when .NET code passes data back to node.js code.
-In .NET code you can provide an instance of any JSON-serializable CLR type, including domain specific types like `Person` or anonymous objects.
+In .NET code you can provide an instance of any CLR type that would normally be JSON serializable, including domain specific types like `Person` or anonymous objects.
 For example:

 ```c#
 using System.Threading.Tasks;